YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When reading reviews from Turkey or Mexico, look for patients with a similar hair loss pattern, hair type, donor strength, and graft number.
 A good result in a small hairline case does not prove the same clinic can handle advanced baldness.

+The same review reading caution applies to high volume markets.
 Hair transplant reviews in Turkey should be read for patterns without being misled by volume alone.

-What questions should you ask before choosing either country?
+Questions to ask before choosing either country

 Ask whether you are a good candidate for hair transplant surgery, who will design the hairline, who will examine the donor area, who will make the recipient area incisions, how the graft number was calculated, and how many patients are treated per day.